-Where more than two persons have been nominated for a position to be filled by the Council and none of those persons has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
+- a If the notice from the District Council of a vacancy on the Parish Council does not initiate the ten signatures of electors by the required date the clerk will display a co-option notice giving the date (normally 14 days ahead) by when she will require applications for the vacancy. - b The Clerk will request confirmation from applicants that they are qualified to be councillors. - Where more than two persons have been nominated for a position to be filled by the Council, the applicant with the highest number of votes cast will be coopted and where there is still a vacancy(s) and the remaining candidates have received the same number of votes a further vote will be taken until the number of candidates equals the number of vacancies.
+Where no-one has received an absolute majority of votes in their favour, the name of the person having the least number of votes shall be struck off the list and a fresh vote taken.
 This process shall continue until a majority of votes is given in favour of one person.
-A tie in votes may be settled by the casting vote exercisable by the chairman of the meeting.
+Any tie may be settled by the Chairman of the meeting's casting vote.